43615/dcim/README.md

 +--------+--------+--------+----
 | RegObj | RegObj | RegObj | ... no theoretical size limit
 +--------+--------+--------+----
-s and l overwrite and copy the top RegObj's Obj, S and L push and pop the whole RegObj.
+s and l overwrite and copy the top RegObj's Obj, S and L push and pop the whole RegObj (which wastes the array).
+There is also a buffer for one RegObj, which is accessed by `j`/`J` and `h`/`H` (preserving the array).

 Array of all registers:
 +----------+----------+----------+-----+----------+